Brighton Ski Resort

 Brighton's main cafeteria for breakfast, lunch and dinner.
 There's lots of snacks too, and it's accessible for non-skiers who you might want to meet up with.

 Slopeside dining in a cozy A-frame.
 Full service bar and grill, hand-tossed pizzas and famous nachos.

 Main floor of the Brighton Center.
 Get yourself a latte, tea, waffle or a tasty brat.

 Brighton is one of the few resorts that actually lets families bring their own food and eat at their chairs and tables.
 That's really, really nice of them.

 You can rent everything you'll need for a good day skiing on the mountain right at the resort.
 So just pack your warm clothing and hop on a plane.

 Selling fun to families since 1936, Brighton Ski Resort is one of the oldest skiing/boarding resorts in the country.
 But old doesn't mean outdated; Brighton is one of the most diverse and modern areas in all of Utah!
-Local Utahns have voted Brighton as the #1 resort for "Child/Family Friendly Terrain" and as the "Best Value," for over 6 years in a row!
-For the 2007/2008 season Brighton replace the old Millicent and Evergreen chair lifts with a new $4.2 million doppelmayr CTEC detachable quad.
-The Lift will be 3,920 ft long with a vertical rise of 1,110 feet.
-When the lift is finished, Brighton will be unique in that 100% of its terrain will be accessible from high-speed lifts.
+Local Utahns have voted Brighton as the #1 resort for "Child/Family Friendly Terrain" and as the "Best Value," for over six years in a row!
+For the 2007/2008 season, Brighton replaced the old Millicent and Evergreen chairlifts with a new $4.2 million doppelmayr CTEC detachable quad.
+The lift is 3,920 feet long with a vertical rise of 1,110 feet.
+With the lift finished, Brighton is unique in that 100% of its terrain is accessible from high-speed lifts.